bioteam/phagefinder/README.md

 ### Phagefinder::File::Ptt

 The Phagefinder::File::Ptt module is dedicated to operations on the *.ptt output file.
-A typical file looks something like this with no header line and then multiple tab delimited lines indicating prediced gene locations against the parent contig
+A typical file looks something like this with no header line and then multiple tab delimited lines indicating predicted gene locations against the parent contig

 		190..255	+	21	NP_459006.1	-	-	1	-	thr operon leader peptide